DavidBakerEffendi/vsc-gsql-extension/README.md

 This extensions provides syntax highlighting capabilities for TigerGraph's GSQL.
 This was inspired by [jmeekhof/gsql-vim](https://github.com/jmeekhof/gsql-vim).

+NOTE!
+This is still in development and has quite a bit of work and testing to do

 ## Features

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.